Same-sign dimuon probe of charged lepton flavor violation at electron-photon colliders

 \emph{\textbf{Electron--photon collider setup}---} Electron--photon collisions are realized via laser Compton backscattering, where laser photons are scattered off the lepton beam to produce a high-energy photon beam.
 We model the photon spectrum using the standard LCB formalism~\cite{Ginzburg:1981vm,Telnov:1989sd}, characterized by the parameter $\zeta = 4 E_e E_0 / m_e^2$, which determines the maximum photon energy fraction $x_{\rm max} = \zeta/(1+\zeta)$, where $E_e$ ($E_0$) denotes the electron (laser) beam energy.
 For $\zeta \simeq 4.83$, the energy transfer is maximized.
 We assume operation in the linear Compton scattering regime, where non-linear and pair-production effects are negligible.
 The observable cross section is obtained by convoluting the partonic cross section with this photon distribution.

-We focus on three representative facilities: BEPC-II with the BESIII detector, STCF, and ILC, whose benchmark parameters are summarized in Table~\ref{tab:collider_params}.
-The chosen setups reflect realistic operating conditions and well-motivated design benchmarks.
+We focus on four representative facilities: BEPC-II with the BESIII detector, STCF, CEPC, and ILC, whose benchmark parameters are summarized in Table~\ref{tab:collider_params}.
+The chosen setups reflect mostly realistic operating conditions and well-motivated design benchmarks.

 For BESIII, we assume a nominal collider energy $\sqrt{s}=5.6$~GeV (corresponding to a $e^+e^-$ center-of-mass (COM) energy of BEPC-II), together with an integrated luminosity of $20$~fb$^{-1}$ representative of current data-taking capabilities.
 For STCF, we use $\sqrt{s}=4.63$~GeV, corresponding to a standard design operating point, with a projected integrated luminosity of $1$~ab$^{-1}$.
 These facilities are therefore well suited to probe light ALPs in the sub-GeV to GeV mass range.